AashishKumarSingh1/AashishKumarSingh1/README.md

 <h1>🏢Hello College Web Application</h1>

-<p>Welcome to Hello College, a user-friendly full-stack web application designed to solve users' problems and create a community for different domains.
+<p>👋Welcome to Hello College, a user-friendly full-stack web application designed to solve users' problems and create a community for different domains.
 Our website also provides important materials and resources for students.</p>
 <hr>
 <h3>Tech Stack Used: </h3>
 <ul>